wp-plugins/taxonomy-images/readme.txt

 `register_deactivation_hook( __FILE__, array( &$this, 'deactivate' ) );`

 The Taxonomy Images plugin allows users to associate images from the Media Library to categories, tags and custom taxonomies.
 For usage instructions please view the [screencast](http://screenr.com/zMx).

+= Displaying Images in your Theme #1: Category, Tag + Custom Taxonomy archives =

 To display the images in your theme, you will want to use the following code in the appropriate theme file.
 The correct file will vary depending on your theme. category.php, tag.php, archive.php are a few file that this code will work in.
 Please see [Template Hierarchy](http://codex.wordpress.org/Template_Hierarchy) for more information.

 `<?php do_action( 'taxonomy_image_plugin_print_image_html', 'detail' ); ?>`